Small Business Funding

 How does a pet groomer qualify for funding?

-Most lenders want to see consistent revenue, a few months of business bank statements, and time in operation.
+Most funders want to see consistent revenue, a few months of business bank statements, and time in operation.
 Because grooming income comes through steady card payments, your deposit history and processing volume often tell a more convincing story than your net profit line.
 A busy, well-booked calendar reads as reliable cash flow.

 How does matching through a broker work?